golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### Program compilation

-First, you have to compile the code you want to run to WebAssembly using **Emscripteny+JavaScript** backend.
+First, you have to compile the code you want to run to WebAssembly using **Emscripten+JavaScript** backend.
 The instructions on how to do that can be found [here](Products/Brass-Beta/gWASM?id=_1-create-and-cross-compile-simple-program).

 #### Subtask division